codepujan/ndss-loki-artifact/README.md

 # ndss-loki-artifact
-Companion repository for our NDSS'26 Loki paper
+Companion repository for our NDSS'26 Loki paper.

+Models and datasets used as part of the evaluation are available in [Zenodo](https://zenodo.org/records/16741269)

 ## Setup
 Run the script load_models_and_datasets.py to download all the datasets and models used in the paper.
 Also make sure to re-use the same cache directory used in this script on subsequent experiments for caching purposes.